Portland cement: ASTM C150

-A limitation on the composition is that the (C3A) shall not exceed 8%, which reduces its vulnerability to sulfates.
-This type is for general construction exposed to moderate sulfate attack, and is meant for use when concrete is in contact with soils and ground water, especially in the western United States due to the high sulfur content of the soils.
-Because of similar price to that of type I, type II is much used as a general purpose cement, and the majority of Portland cement sold in North America meets this specification.
+A limitation on the composition is that the (C3A) shall not exceed 8%, which reduces its vulnerability to sulphates.
+This type is for general construction exposed to moderate sulphate attack.
+It is intended for use when concrete is in contact with soils and groundwater, especially in the western United States due to the high sulphur content of the soils.
+Because of a similar price to that of type I, type II is used much as a general-purpose cement, and the majority of Portland cement sold in North America meets this specification.